Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Conclusions

 \section{Conclusions}

-In this work, we proposed a personalized BFL method that balances local adaptation with global generalization, while explicitly accounting for uncertainty quantification and model calibration.
-Our approach combines variational learning with information-geometric tools, namely projection and barycenters, to produce client-specific models that remain robust under data heterogeneity, with minimal additional cost.
+In this work, we proposed a personalized Bayesian Federated Learning method that balances local adaptation and global generalization while explicitly accounting for uncertainty quantification and model calibration.
+Our approach combines variational learning with information-geometric tools, namely projection and barycenters, to produce client-specific models that remain robust under data heterogeneity with minimal additional cost.
 Through experiments on three benchmark datasets, FashionMNIST, SVHN, and CIFAR-10, we demonstrate that our method consistently achieves a favorable trade-off between performance on local and global data distributions.
-In global evaluations, our personalized models outperform existing baselines in terms of accuracy, calibration, and uncertainty quantification, while also maintaining highly competitive performance in local data.
-This contrasts with other methods that tend to overfit or underfit across clients.
-Furthermore, we show that the global model produced by our approach generalizes relatively better than those of the compared state-of-the-art methods.
+In global evaluations, our personalized models outperform existing baselines in terms of accuracy, calibration, and uncertainty quantification, while maintaining highly competitive performance on local data.
+This contrasts with other methods, which often tend to overfit or underfit across clients.
+Furthermore, we show that the global model produced by our approach generalizes better than those of state-of-the-art alternatives.
 These empirical results highlight the effectiveness of principled, information-geometric personalization combined with variational learning in federated settings.
-Future work includes exploring adaptive mechanisms to control the degree of personalization, extending our personalization method to non-parametric BFL, and evaluating its performance under additional heterogeneity scenarios, such as feature and quantity shifts.
+Future work will explore adaptive mechanisms to control the degree of personalization, extend our personalization framework to nonparametric BFL, and evaluate its performance under additional heterogeneity scenarios, such as feature and quantity shifts, as well as on real-world cross-device FL benchmarks with naturally occurring client partitions.